On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Continuity of the Homogenized Boundary Data

-From this example, it is not hard to construct a problem \eqref{eqns1} which has a discontinuous homogenized boundary data.
-Next we consider the case when $\bar{F}$ is rotation/reflection invariant and we will show that the continuous extension of the homogenized boundary data on $\overline{\Gamma}_T$ still fails.
-For simplicity, we only work on the cell problems.
+Next we construct an example with rotation/reflection invariant operator and we will show that the continuous extension of $\bar{g}$ on $\overline{\Gamma}_T$ still fails.
+For simplicity, we only work on the cell problems and we are going to show that the boundary layer limit $\psi_\xi$ from (R1)(R2) can be different from $L_\xi$ from \eqref{limit0} and \eqref{limit}.